 Build Spring Boot Project with Maven

-To be able to run your Spring Boot app you will need to first build it.
+To be able to run your Spring Boot app, you will need to first build it.
 To build and package a Spring Boot app into a single executable Jar file with a Maven, use the below command.
-You will need to run it from the project folder which contains the pom.xml file.
+You will need to run it from the project folder containing the pom.xml file.

 maven package